 My uncle Allan then founded and directed Adelaide’s most iconic baby store, YCN, that ran televised ads frequently (just like my aunt’s retail bookstore chain did throughout my childhood and adolescence).

-The ads starred my cousins (their nieces and nephews) as children and then as adults.
+The ads starred my cousins (their nieces and nephews) as children and then later as grown adults.
 Both my uncle's and aunt’s companies were Adelaide institutions, and the YCN television commercial had what I would describe as the catchiest jingle in SA history.
 Everyone in SA knew about YCN.
 Everyone went there for their baby needs.
 It was a very successful company.